Analyze guides created with Dynamics 365 Guides

 Filter outliers.
 Unusually long step times can stretch the y-axis of the time-per-step line chart, which can make the majority of data difficult to see.
 Use this slider to set the range of step times you want to visualize across the report so you can ignore the outliers.

 Share the Guides Analytics reports

-Power BI provides several mechanisms for sharing reports with others in your organization.
+Once you have a Power BI Pro license, there are several mechanisms for sharing reports with others in your organization.
 We recommend reading Ways to share your work in Power BI for an overview.
 A great way to share your reports within your organization in a read-only fashion is to publish them as a Power BI app.
 This involves the following well-documented steps: